Application of the microscopic optical potential of chiral effective field theory in astrophysical neutron-capture reactions: Conclusions

 \section{Conclusions}

 In this work, we apply the microscopic global optical potential of chiral effective field theory (the WLH potential) to the study of astrophysical neutron-capture reaction for the first time.
-By comparing the neutron-capture cross sections calculated using the WLH potential with experimental data for the nuclei $^{61}\text{Ni}$, $^{122}\text{Sn}$, and $^{176}\text{Lu}$, we find that the theoretical predictions show good agreement with the experimental results.
-Furthermore, for all experimentally known MACS with $26\leq Z\leq 83$, the WLH potential also provides a satisfactory description.
+By comparing the neutron-capture cross sections calculated using the WLH potentials with experimental data for the nuclei $^{61}\text{Ni}$, $^{122}\text{Sn}$, and $^{176}\text{Lu}$, we find that the theoretical predictions show good agreement with the experimental results.
+Furthermore, for all experimentally known MACS with $26\leq Z\leq 83$, the WLH potentials also provide a satisfactory description.
 We employ the $f_{rms}$ deviation to assess the predictive accuracy of the WLH potential for each sample of the parameter set, and find that the associated uncertainty lies within a reasonable range.
-These results demonstrate the capability of the WLH potential to reliably reproduce experimental data and establish a foundation for its application to unstable neutron-rich nuclei.
+These results demonstrate the capability of the WLH potentials to reliably reproduce experimental data and establish a foundation for its application to unstable neutron-rich nuclei.

 For neutron-rich nuclei, to efficiently propagate parameter uncertainties to reaction rates and reduce computational cost, we adopt the BFMC method, using the $f_{rms}$ deviation to constrain parameter sampling.
 With this approach, we calculate the neutron-capture rates for nuclei $^{122}\text{Sn}$, $^{132}\text{Sn}$, and $^{150}\text{Sn}$ at different temperatures, as well as the rates for Sn isotopes as a function of neutron number at a temperature of $T=1$ GK.
 It is found that the $f_{rms}$ constraint effectively controls the propagation of uncertainty, and a sharp increase in uncertainty is observed around $N=87$.
-A further comprehensive calculation, covering all nuclei with $26\leq Z\leq84$ between the valley of stability and the neutron drip line at $T=1$ GK and constrained by $f_{rms}\leq 1.56$, shows that the WLH potential provides a good description with relatively small uncertainties for nuclei with isospin asymmetry $\delta <0.28$.
+A further comprehensive calculation, covering all nuclei with $26\leq Z\leq84$ between the valley of stability and the neutron drip line at $T=1$ GK and constrained by $f_{rms}\leq 1.56$, shows that the WLH potentials provide a good description with relatively small uncertainties for nuclei with isospin asymmetry $\delta <0.28$.
 However, for nuclei with $\delta>0.28$, the uncertainty in the reaction rates increases significantly.
 This highlights the critical role of isospin dependence in optical potentials and suggests that future developments of the WLH potential may pay greater attention to this aspect.